 - Promotes the proper use and management of natural resources such as land and water by avoiding the use of toxic chemicals from fertilizers and pesticides.

-- Decreases the health risks that can affect both humans and animals by chemical pesticide use.
+- Decreases the health risks that can affect both humans and animals through chemical pesticide use.

-- Continuously improves farming methods to meet the local and international demand.
+- Continuously improves farming methods to meet local and international demand.

 All these then contribute to the following:

 Sustainable land means it is safe for plants to grow and for humans and animals to inhabit.
 Unfortunately, many conventional farming practices can damage it.
 Some of these include the stripping of trees which will only promote land erosion.